keyvank/tsp/src/1-compute.md

 ### Chaotic access

-[MARKER]

-RAM is the abbreviation of Random-Access-Memory.
-Why do we call it random access?
-Because it's very efficient to get/set a value on a random address in a RAM.
-Remember how optical disks and hard-disks worked?
-The device had to keep track of the current position, and seek the requested position relative to its current positions.
-It is efficient only if the pattern of memory access is like going forward/backward 1 byte by 1 byte.
-But life is not that ideal and many programs will just request very different parts of the memory, which are very far from each other, in other words, it seems so unpredictable that we can call it random.
+First things first—what do we mean by ***random-access*** memory?

+Because in RAM, it's very efficient to read or write a value at any address, regardless of its position.
+The key idea is that accessing a memory cell takes the same amount of time no matter which address is used.

+Now, compare this to how optical disks or hard drives work.
+These devices have to keep track of the current read/write head position, and to reach a new location, they must seek—move to the requested position relative to where they are.
+This makes access efficient only when reading or writing data sequentially, like going forward or backward one byte at a time.

+However, real-world programs don't access memory so predictably.
+Instead, they often jump around, requesting data from widely different memory addresses.
+Since these access patterns are hard to predict, we call it "random access."
+And RAM is designed specifically to handle such patterns efficiently.

+As discussed in the previous section, the read and write modes of our RAM work independently.
+For the write-mode functionality, we simply need to initialize 256 8-bit registers using a loop and condition their clock signals.

+While tracking their outputs in the wire array `reg_outs`, we’ll use eight `Mux8x256` components to select which register's output pins should be routed to the RAM’s output.
+Eight multiplexers are required because each of our registers has 8 bits.

 ```python=
 class RAM: